JoaquinDillen/PDS_TP/README.md

     The various topics covered in class will be assessed in the algorithm developed by each group of students:

-    (1) Spectral representation of digital signals
+    (1) Spectral representation of digital signals.

-    (2) Digital filters
+    (2) Digital filters.

-    (3) Voice signal analysis for speaker identification and keywords
+    (3) Voice signal analysis for speaker identification and keywords.

 Minimum requirements:
     Although the digital audio processing algorithm must run simultaneously (in